In 2010, Adam led the Pioneer League in hitting (.385) and on-base percentage (.500).

 - Eaton gets to top speed quickly, making him a base-stealing threat.

-September 29, 2012: Eaton was diagnosed with a fractured right hand after being hit with a pitch in the seventh inning of the D'Back's 8-2 victory over the Cubs
+September 29, 2012: Eaton was diagnosed with a fractured right hand after being hit with a pitch in the seventh inning of the D'Back's 8-2 victory over the Cubs.
+So his season ended four days early.

 May 20-July 9, 2013: Eaton was within days of his scheduled return to the Diamondbacks when he felt discomfort in the elbow during a rehab start Monday for Triple-A Reno.
 He returned for an examination the next day, saying the discomfort was in a different area of his elbow.